 Student teaching placements are arranged through the Director of Field Placements and Licensure.
 Under no circumstance is an applicant for student teaching to initiate contact with a school to arrange his or her own placement independent of the Director of Field Placements and Licensure.

-In addition, students are typically not permitted to student teach in a school they previously attended as a student.
+In addition, students may not be permitted to student teach in a school they previously attended as a student.
 Student teaching applicants may list preferences for placements; however, there is no guarantee that any listed preferences can be honored.
-In addition, changes to a teacher's assignment or school may impact placements.